An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave

 This expression is quite general; it does not depend on any particular form for $a^{\sm(0)}_{\ \ \alpha}$ or $a^{\sm(1)}_{\ \ \alpha}$, although it does assume the given form for the gravitational wave, and the absence of source charges and currents in the region of validity.

-The left size of Equation\ \ref{eq:AbstractSourceTermsForEMWave} is a scalar wave equation for each 4-vector component of $a^{\sm(1)}_{\ \ \alpha}$.
-For each component, the ``distributed source'' terms that are proportional to undifferentiated $\tilde w$ appear as the first term on the right side, whereas the terms proportional to derivatives of $\tilde w$ appear as the second and third terms.
-The terms that are proportional to undifferentiated $\tilde w$ involve two derivatives of $a^{\sm(0)}$, and will be proportional to $k^2$, for wavelike forms of $a^{\sm(0)}$ with wavenumber $k$.
-By contrast, terms that are proportional to derivatives of $\tilde w$ will be proportional to $kK$.
+The left side of Equation\ \ref{eq:AbstractSourceTermsForEMWave} is a Minkowski-spacetime scalar wave equation for each 4-vector component of $a^{\sm(1)}_{\ \ \alpha}$.
+For each component, the first term on the right side is a ``distributed source'' proportional to undifferentiated $\tilde w$, whereas the second and third terms are proportional to derivatives of $\tilde w$.
+The first term involves two derivatives of $a^{\sm(0)}$, and will be proportional to $-k^2\cos[K(-t+z)]$, for wavelike forms of $a^{\sm(0)}$ with wavenumber $k$.
+By contrast, the second and third terms will be proportional to $i kK \sin[K(-t+z)]$.
 Thus, the first term of the distributed source is larger than the rest by a factor of $k/K$.
-This is much larger than 1, as discussed in Section\ \ref{sec:Introduction}.
+This is much larger than 1, although I do not ignore the smaller terms here, as outlined in Section\ \ref{sec:Introduction}.